 (ii) The aggregate total amount cannot fully support the non-federal share requirement for the aggregate sum of capitation payments received by the PCSA during the current demonstration budget cycle.

 (c) The PCSA shall act within ten days to reserve additional non-federal share funds in an amount that is at least adequate to meet the variance between the reserved amount and the required amount.
+A PCSA may recoup the non-federal share within ten days of the notice of a negative impact on the current year's demonstration capitation amount as a result of a negative adjustment of the prior demonstration year's reconciliation.

 (d) ODJFS shall not view a PCSA's failure to fully reserve its non-federal share requirement within the prescribed ten business day period as a violation of this policy when the following criteria has been met: